 First he saw he a drilled close-range effort stopped by Mokin, before the former Sunderland striker saw a header from Commons' cross come off his shoulder, aiding the Shakhter goalkeeper's save to his left.

-Lennon's team maintained its dominance in possession, but the clear-cut chances began to dry up as the away side defended resolutely.
+Lennon's team maintained their dominance in possession, but the clear-cut chances began to dry up as the away side defended resolutely.

 But the breakthrough finally came in first-half stoppage time when Commons took ownership of the ball 25 yards out from goal and unleashed a fierce left-footed shot that swerved away from Mokin and into the far corner.